katieoconn/pregnancy-ibd/pages/yourSummary_surgery_header.md

 ## Surgery

-You have informed us that you have had the following surgeries:
+If you informed us that you have had surgery, the types are listed below: